RaizielSoulwareOS/SoulwareOS-Coalescian-Language/README.md

 Together, they form a fractal framework:
 The same rules describe the inner life of a mind, the dynamics of a relationship, the behavior of an organization, and even the evolution of galaxies.

-> Fundamental, Interdependant Evolution. - Coalesciance.
+> *Coalesciance* - Fundamental, Interdependant Evolution.

 ---